Gardening talks and lectures on plants

 Collecting, propagating and growing plants can sometime be an obsession, if not a true addiction!
 While making light fun of myself and the things I do for plants, I will also talk about some of my favourites and must haves. - Plants and castles of Transylvania

-This talk explores a land that is best known for Dracula and his castles, but also boasts an amazingly diverse flora, including woodlanders, meadow flowers and high mountain alpines. - Romanian alpine plants
+This talk explores a land that is best known for Dracula and his castles, but also boasts an amazingly diverse flora, including woodlanders, meadow flowers and high mountain alpines. - 50 shades of green - versatile foliage plants and the diversity of leaves

-A lecture that starts by exploring leaves in their diversity of shapes, sizes, colours and textures and then gives examples of how foliage plants can be used to great effect in the garden, including the display I designed at the RHS Tatton Flower Show for the Hardy Plant Society. - An introduction to alpines
+A lecture that starts by exploring leaves in their diversity of shapes, sizes, colours and textures and then gives examples of how foliage plants can be used to great effect in the garden, including the display I designed at the RHS Tatton Flower Show for the Hardy Plant Society. - Memories of Greece - spring in the Peloponnese

 What is an alpine plant?
 Where do they come from, what conditions do they need, how can one grow alpines?
 These and other questions (including how to build your own miniature garden) will be considered in this lecture that only just skims the surface of what is a vast subject. - Autumn bulbs of the Peloponnese

 Over the years, I have been fortunate to visit the Peloponnese many times.
 This is a hotspot of biodiversity when it comes to autumn flowering bulbs like Crocus, Colchicum, Cyclamen, Sternbergia, Narcissus and Scilla.
-Apart from over 40 species of bulbs I will also discuss other plants flowering in late October among beautiful scenery and archaeological sites. - Memories of Greece - spring in the Peloponnese
+Apart from over 40 species of bulbs I will also discuss other plants flowering in late October among beautiful scenery and archaeological sites. - Mix and Match.
+Amazing plants from years of travels

 The Alps are a hotspot for plant diversity.
 This talks looks at some high alpine and mountain meadow species I have come across in early June in the western Alps. - Wild daffodils and other Spanish gems